 You note the advice about gastro-protection (Gastro-protection is advised due to increased bleeding risk from both SSRIs and NSAIDs).
 You prescribe Ibuprofen 200mg TIQ and Lansoprazole 15mg daily.

-– You will be taken to the registration page where you will complete the fields below:
+In the registration page, you will complete the fields below:

-Username: type a username as a provider.
-If you wish to register a personal account for yourself as a patient, you need to make a separate account
+Username: Type a username as a provider.
+If you wish to register as a patient, you need to make a separate account here

 Password: ≥ 8 characters long, and using 2 of the following: upper case A-Z, lower case a-z, number, special character

-Healthcare Professional?: Once this box is checked, select your profession from a drop down list
+Healthcare Profession: Select your profession from a drop down list

 Patients may send you an email invitation to access their TreatGxPlus profile which includes: